SAFARI-1

 SAFARI-1 is a 20 MW light water-cooled, beryllium reflected, pool-type research reactor, initially used for high level nuclear physics research programmes and was commissioned in 1965.

 The reactor is owned and operated by South African Nuclear Energy Corporation (NECSA) at their facility in Pelindaba, South Africa.

 The reactor is a tank in pool type reactor and is designed to run on enriched uranium.
 Currently the fuel in use is the remains of the decommissioned South African nuclear weapons.

 History

-The reactor was built in cooperation with the Atoms for Peace program run by the US DOE in the 1950s and '60s.
+The reactor was built in cooperation with the Atoms for Peace program run by the US Dept Of Energy in the 1950s and '60s.

 Planning started in 1960 and construction occurred between 1961 and 1965.
 In March 1965 the reactor was commissioned and initially operated at 6.75 MW, a limitation imposed by the capacity of the secondary cooling circuit.
 Output was increased to 20 MW in 1968 after the secondary cooling circuit was upgraded.